Extracorporeal shock wave lithotripsy for pancreatic stones

 - Universite Libre de Bruxelles, Belgium

 Treatment of human calculi by extracorporeal shock wave lithotripsy (ESWL) was first used in patients for the treatment of kidney stones in 1980 .
 Subsequently, this technique has been applied to gallstones and pancreatic stones .
-(See "Dissolution therapy for the treatment of gallstones".)
+(See "Nonsurgical treatment of gallstones".)

 The treatment of pancreatic stones using ESWL will be reviewed here.
 The treatment of chronic pancreatitis, electrohydraulic lithotripsy, and laser lithotripsy are discussed separately.
 (See "Treatment of chronic pancreatitis" and "Electrohydraulic lithotripsy in the treatment of bile and pancreatic duct stones" and "Laser lithotripsy for the treatment of bile duct stones".)

 Pancreatic duct stones are found in approximately 22 to 60 percent of patients with chronic pancreatitis (CP) .
 The stones can lead to obstruction of the outflow of pancreatic secretions, causing increased intraductal pressure .
 Because the pancreas is relatively noncompliant, the rise in intraductal pressure can induce tissue hypertension and ischemia, which may be a major factor causing pain in patients with CP .
 This hypothesis is supported by the observation that symptoms may improve following pancreatic duct drainage [7,8].